pelithne/AKS_Baseline_Deepdive/03-Deploy-infrastructure.md

 Upon successful installation of the Jumpbox Virtual Machine (VM), the next step is to validate the connectivity between the Bastion and Jumpbox host.
 Here are the steps to follow:

-1) Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and enter your login credentials.
+6) Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and enter your login credentials.

-2) Once logged in, locate and select your **resource group** where the Jumpbox has been deployed.
+7) Once logged in, locate and select your **rg-hub** where the Jumpbox has been deployed.

-3) Within your resource group, find and click on the **Jumpbox VM**.
+8) Within your resource group, find and click on the **Jumpbox VM**.

-4) In the left-hand side menu, under the **Operations** section, select ‘Bastion’.
+9) In the left-hand side menu, under the **Operations** section, select ‘Bastion’.

-5) Enter the **credentials** for the Jumpbox VM and verify that you can log in successfully.
+10) Enter the **credentials** for the Jumpbox VM and verify that you can log in successfully.

 For additional information on accessing VMs through Bastion, please refer to this [Microsoft Azure Bastion tutorial](https://learn.microsoft.com/en-us/azure/bastion/create-host-cli#steps)

-After completed these steps, The high-level targeted architecture now matches the following diagram:
+After completing these steps, The high-level targeted architecture now matches the following diagram:

 ![Screenshot](/images/hubandspokewithpeeringBastionJumpbox.jpg)